FROMJASP/speak/README.md

 ## Using Browser Tools MCP

-We use **Browser Tools MCP** for advanced debugging, testing, and auditing in this project.
-It helps with:
+I use **Browser Tools MCP** for debugging, testing, and auditing in this project.
+It may help with:

 - Viewing console logs and errors
 - Inspecting network requests and errors